This post was originally published on February 26, 2019, and updated on April 20, 2022.

-You often hear about securing your computer and home network, but have you ever thought about securing your phone too?
+You often hear about securing your computer and home network, but how much have you thought about securing your phone too?
 Our smartphones go with us everywhere and carry a lot of personal information.
 It’s vital that you keep yours properly secured to keep your information safe.

 For a long time, iOS used a four-digit passcode to secure your phone.
-In recent versions, this has switched to a six-character passcode instead.
-While this sounds minor, the security implications are significant.
+Modern versions use a six-character passcode instead.
+While this sounds like a minor change, the security implications are significant.

 With a four-digit code, there are 10,000 possible combinations.
 Increasing this to a six-digit code results in one million possible combinations.
-10,000 combinations is okay, but you’ll feel much safer if your PIN is one in a million.
+Having 10,000 possible combinations is fairly strong, but you’ll feel much safer if your PIN is one in a million.

 If you set up your iPhone recently, you probably already have a six-digit code.
-But if you’re still using an old four-digit code, you can head to Settings > Touch ID (or Face ID) & Passcode to change it.
+But if you’re still using an old four-digit code, you can head to Settings > Face ID & Passcode (or Touch ID & Passcode if your iPhone has a Home button) to change it.
 Enter your current passcode, then scroll down and choose Change Passcode.

-Of course, modern iPhone also have Touch ID that uses your fingerprint or Face ID that uses your face to unlock your phone.
-These are fine for normal use, but a longer passcode keeps your device safe when you need to use it.
+Of course, modern iPhones also have Face ID which uses your face to unlock your phone, or Touch ID which uses your fingerprint to protect your device.
+These are fine for normal use, but you should pair them with a longer passcode to eliminate a potential weak point in your device security.

-Every iPhone has a feature built-in called Find My iPhone.
-This allows you to locate your device if it’s lost or stolen. iOS probably prompted you to enable it when you set up your phone, but it’s worth double-checking for peace of mind.
+Every iPhone has a feature built-in called Find My (formerly Find My iPhone).
+This allows you to locate your device if it’s lost or stolen. iOS likely prompted you to enable this when you set up your phone, but it’s worth double-checking for peace of mind.

 When you need to find your phone, head to Apple’s Find My iPhone website.
-After signing into iCloud, you can play a sound if you’ve misplaced your phone in your house, mark it as lost, or erase it remotely.
+After signing into iCloud, you can play a sound (handy if you’ve misplaced your phone in your house), mark it as lost, or erase it remotely.

 3. Keep iOS Up-to-Date

 Like any software or operating system, Apple issues updates to iOS regularly.
 While these can add features and fix minor bugs, they also include security patches.
-If someone discovers a new iOS security vulnerability, your best protection against it is updating iOS as soon as possible.
+If someone discovers a new iOS security vulnerability, your best protection against it is to update your device as soon as possible.

 4. Enable Two-Step Verification